VoidScience/exiles/void-fantasy.md

-# Ranger's of the Wastelands
+# Exiles of the Wastelands
 It has been centuries since the cultists of the Great Darkness cracked open the Gates of Oblivion, allowing Demons from the Outer Void to swarm into The Mundane World.
 The Northern Realms fell, entirely overrun by the Demonic Horde before being finally checked at the mountains of the Shield Range.
 Humanity retreated, the passes fortified and guarded.

 You are a Ranger of the Mountain Guards.
 You hold the Passes against Demonic incursion, and venture north, into The Wastelands to hunt the enemy there.
 A long running war of attrition.